MartinEesmaa/VVCEasy/README.md

 If you have any questions or/any issues, please go to the Issues tab and feel free to create an issue.

-Or you can join and chat with us in our community: [Link for communities at top](#community)
+You can join and chat in our communities: [Link for communities at top](#community)

-Martin Eesmaa, creator of VVCEasy
+Martin Eesmaa, creator and founder of VVCEasy

 # Credits & Licenses

 Special thanks with used softwares for purposes.
 All the copyright owners have all rights reserved.

-[VVCEasy](https://github.com/MartinEesmaa/VVCEasy) - VVCEasy contains ready to serve prebuilt binaries VVC programs, including players and more.
+[VVCEasy](https://github.com/MartinEesmaa/VVCEasy) - VVCEasy contains ready prebuilt binaries VVC programs, including players and more.

 License: MIT